 Axum Coffee is where small town charm, good food, and great coffee collide.
 Everything about this neighborhood coffee shop will tempt you to cozy up and stay, right down to the inviting comfy furniture.
 Curl up with a warm chai tea latte and watch the comings and goings of locals, then wander the picturesque streets of Winter Garden, which feel worlds away from the city hustle of Orlando.
 Axum also serves sandwiches and heavenly desserts if you’re hungry.
 And if you love cats, visit their second location in Clermont at the Orlando Cat Café.
 The vibe is just as inviting and warm.

 It seems we have a food truck for just about everything in Orlando, and coffee is no exception.
-Gratitude Coffee is an adorable coffee shop on wheels, which you can find on Par Street right off of I-4 every Monday-Saturday.
-Yet this is no ordinary food truck.
-Outside the truck you’ll find a full coffee shop setup, complete with a decorative rug, tables and chairs, patio furniture, and plants.
+Gratitude Coffee is an adorable coffee shop on wheels, which you can find on Edgewater Drive in the parking lot of Cavanaugh’s Fine Wine in College Park every Monday-Friday from 7am-2pm.
+Gratitude Coffee moved to College Park in September 2017 from their previous location at Par Street and I-4.
 If a cool frappe doesn’t put a smile on your face, the friendly owner, Jen, certainly will.
-The shop is very dog friendly, so bring along your pooch!
+The shop is very dog-friendly, so bring along your pooch!

 Barnie’s Coffee Kitchen